Theory: Initial Conditions

 Ammosov-Delone-Krainov (ADK)

-The Ammosov-Delone-Krainov (ADK) theory [Ammosov_1986] [Delone_1998] is used to study the scenario of adiabatic tunneling in strong-field ionization, and is, in a sense, the adiabatic limit of the SFA.
+The Ammosov-Delone-Krainov (ADK) theory [Ammosov_1986] [Delone_1998] provides a framework for investigating adiabatic tunneling in strong-field ionization and represents, essentially, the adiabatic limit of the SFA.

-In the adiabatic limit, the laser field can be treated as static, thus we have $\FF'(t)=0$ (higher order derivatives of $\FF(t)$ remains zero as well).
+In the adiabatic limit, the laser field can be considered static; consequently, we have $\FF'(t)=0$, with higher-order derivatives of $\FF(t)$ also remaining zero.
 Substituting it into the ionization probability of SFA-SPANE [Eq.
 (31)] gives

 \[\begin{equation} \dd W^{\rm{ADK}}/\dd\pp = \abs{\mathcal{P}^{\rm{ADK}}_{\pp}(\ts)}^2 \exp \left[ -\frac23 \frac{(\kt^2+\kappa^2)^{3/2}}{F} \right], \end{equation}\]